 So, the orange New Meeting button is more suitable for quick calls.

-Creating a Zoom Meeting From the Web
+Creating a Zoom Meeting From the Zoom Web Portal

 You don’t necessarily need to be on your computer or phone app to use Zoom.
 On Zoom’s website, you can immediately log in with your username and password.
 On the top right corner, you can start hosting a meeting.
 To avoid the app launching(if installed) on that computer, you’ll need to cancel it to use the browser option.